chaostreff-flensburg/c4s-website/content/art/ddd/traum-kinobesuch/index.md

 id: ddd/traum-kinobesuch
 url: /ddd/dream-trip-to-the-movies/
 lang: en
+alt: Drawing of a movie ticket and a bucket of popcorn
 ---

 ![A cartoon with a total of 5 panels.
 The background colour is a dark pink.